camwestwood/xapi/recipes/assignment-submitted.md

 ```

 ### Verb
-Common entity identifier: Verb.A, as defined on the [common structures](../common_structures.md#verba) page.
+Common entity identifier: VerbA, as defined on the [common structures](../common_structures.md#verba) page.

 The Verb, [completed](/vocabulary.md#verbs) describes the action of completing an activity - finishing in its entirety.